-We developed benchmark tests that are pytest replications of Scikit-learn artificial intelligent algorithms.
+We developed benchmark tests that utilize pytest to replicate Scikit-learn artificial intelligent algorithms on various infrastructures.
 These pytests are then run on different cloud services to benchmark statistics on how they perform.

-The team obtained cloud service accounts from AWS, Azure, Google, and OpenStack.
-To deploy the pytests, the team used Cloudmesh and its OpenAPI based REST services to benchmark the performance on different cloud services.
+The team obtained cloud service accounts from AWS, Azure, and Google.
+To deploy the pytests, the team used Cloudmeshand its OpenAPI based REST services to benchmark the performance on different cloud services.